brandur/sorg/content/articles/interfaces.md

 efficiency.

-We should stop babying our users and try to raise beginners and less technical folks to the bar of modern day power users rather than produce software that's designed to be usable by the lowest common denominator.
-We need more applications like Vim, Emacs, and Irssi that push their users to improve and pay huge dividends to those who are willing to make the effort, and we need to train more users to use them.
+We should stop babying our users and try to raise beginners and the less technical to the bar of modern day power users rather than produce software that's designed for the lowest common denominator.
+We need more applications like Vim, Emacs, and Irssi that push their users to improve and pay huge dividends to those who are willing to make the effort, and we need to train people to use them.

 We should build networked applications that cache content and make network fetches asynchronously to remote APIs so